How to Avoid Copyright Infringement in Film Productions

 Acquiring a license to work isn’t necessarily hard, but it can be time consuming and costly.
 If you can’t afford the license, or you’re having trouble finding the original copyright owner to ask for permission.

-Consider open source works, those from the public domain, or royalty free works.
-All of these can provide a lot of options for a filmmaker that’s working with limited time or budget on their side.
+Consider works in the public domain, Creative Commons-licensed material, or royalty-free libraries.
+All of these provide legitimate options for filmmakers working with limited time or budget.

 Never Assume a Work is Open Source or Public Domain